Tips for Passing Out and Collecting Papers

 How often do you hear, “I didn’t get one!” or “You gave me two by mistake!”
 But when you’re ready to teach the lesson, you don’t have extras for those who need them, nor do you want to be handed the leftovers.

 Teach students that all extra papers are kept in a special drawer or basket labeled ‘Extra Class Work Papers’.
 Children can simply walk over to the designated place and take (or put back) papers as needed without ever making you aware of the situation.
-When a student says, “I didn’t get a paper!” shrug and say, “I don’t have them, either,” while pointing to the basket.
+When a student says, “I didn’t get a paper!” smile, shrug, and say, “I don’t have them, either,” while pointing to the basket.
 I like using a deep container because I don’t clean it out often.
 You would be surprised how many times either a child or I need a paper that was passed out weeks ago.
 Every few months, I’ll take out the oldest papers from the bottom and let kids complete them during Fun Friday if they want to.

 There are a variety of ways you can distribute papers and related instructional materials to students.
 You may need to try several different methods to see which best fits your needs: